Jinger Duggar Wears Pants Again: This Time Jeremy Vuolo Shows Them Off

 On Tuesday, Jeremy Vuolo shared a Facebook photo of his wife rocking a pair of black pants.
 Jeremy and Jinger were meeting with Tom Pennington, the pastor at the Countryside Bible Church in Southlake, Texas.

 As Yahoo!
 Style reports, Duggar fans have had very strong reactions to Jinger’s decision to suddenly start wearing pants after spending more than two decades of her young life avoiding them.
-Jinger broke her family’s strict dress code during a recent visit to the Magnolia Market at the Silos, the popular Waco, Texas tourist attraction owned by Fixer Upper stars Chip and Joanna Gaines.
+Jinger broke her family’s strict dress code during a recent visit to the Magnolia Market at the Silos, the popular Waco, Texas, tourist attraction owned by Fixer Upper stars Chip and Joanna Gaines.
 Jinger was photographed wearing a pair of pants in public for the first time, but her older sisters weren’t as daring.
 As you can see, Jessa and Jana stuck to the dresses and skirts that Counting On fans have become accustomed to seeing the Duggar girls wear.

 Many fans are celebrating Jinger Duggar’s new style, but others are struggling with it.
 They believe Jinger’s pants are a sign that she’s becoming too worldly.